geraldbryan/Time-Management-Project/README.md

 #### Good Time Management Quality
 ![good_arules](image/good_arules.png)

-How to read the plot above is the same with 'Bad Time Management Quality Table', but we will explain it once more
+How to read the plot above is the same with 'Bad Time Management Quality' table, but we will explain it once more

 * LHS -> X6: Strong Disagree and X8: Agree
 * RHS -> Cluster: Good